rogerhung1006/DataViz-with-Tableau/README.md

 - Working dataset: WDI.csv can be found in the same repository
 - The Tableau workbook: Self_Service_Dashboard is also included in the repository

+*The correlation of one set of indices:*
 ![Self_Service_Dashboard](https://user-images.githubusercontent.com/60050802/75082707-eb956500-54e2-11ea-80d5-f54a41fb8cd1.png)
+*Choose another set of X-axis and Y-axis indices:*
 ![Self_Service_Dashboard2](https://user-images.githubusercontent.com/60050802/75082851-a7569480-54e3-11ea-93d4-8e582b64e5f8.png)